RasaHQ/rasa-custom-printer-component/readme.md

 Let's note a few things.

 1. We've added new steps that have the name `printer.Printer`.
 This is a custom component that we'll need to create.
 2. We've placed the `printer.Printer` component after each featurization step.
-By doing this we might see the effect that these all have.
+The goal is that this component prints what information is created in each step.
 3. We've also placed the `printer.Printer` component after the `DIETClassifier` step.
 This should allow us to directly see the model output.
 4. The custom component takes an argument `alias` that allows us to give it an extra name.
-This is useful because it allows us add a name to the logs that we will print.
+This means that the component that we'll create needs to be able to read in parameters passed in `config.yml`.

 ## Making the `printer.Printer` Component